Tree and Plant Care

 Here are a few tips about caring for plants and trees:

 - Take a few minutes to learn about hazardous tree conditions.
 Dead trees will eventually fall, as will dead branches.
 What is the probability something will be underneath when it does fall?
 Branches and trees weigh hundreds or thousands of pounds, so consider the resulting harm.
 Other conditions, such as a trunk cavity, can indicate a weakened tree.
 Professional, certified, licensed, arborists can evaluate and mitigate these hazards and risks.
 Do not cut costs and risk serious physical injury and death, potential lawsuits and negative publicity.

 - After looking to safety and legal liability, it is time to see to the care of your plants.

 - Take a few minutes to learn about the proper way to prune and mulch trees and shrubs.
 Hire appropriately if needed.
 And remember that many landscapers (and even some tree workers) never learned the basics.
 In many managed properties, landscapers are hired based on the price of their bid, not their knowledge, nor the quality of their work.
 As a result, educational campuses, corporate properties, and personal residences have unqualified landscapers who damage trees and shrubs through improper pruning and mulching.

 - Proper pruning cuts are made at the "branch collar" and are clean.
 Do not make "flush cuts" against the trunk.
 Do not leave "stubs".
 Arborday.org and other reliable sources can teach you the basics with a few minutes of reading.
-Trees NY offers a citizen pruner course.
+Trees NY offers a citizen pruner course (link below).